Edward Allington: Things Unsaid

 25 Oct 2019 – 19 Jan 2020

-Exhibition in Galleries 1, 2 and 3 and the Upper Sculpture Study Gallery
+Exhibition in Galleries 1, 2, 3 and 4 and the Upper Sculpture Study Gallery, Leeds Art Gallery

 Seeking new ways of ‘moving and matching the complexity of the world’, Edward Allington (1951-2017) was part of a generation of artists responding to changing aesthetic, social and cultural values at the end of the 1970s.

 “Sculpture is looking at real things by making real things.
 It is making poetry with solid objects.”

 A sculptor, writer and educator, Allington came to prominence following the group exhibitions Objects and Sculpture (1981, the Institute of Contemporary Arts, London and Arnolfini, Bristol) and The Sculpture Show (1983, the Hayward Gallery and Serpentine Gallery).
 Like many of his contemporaries – Tony Cragg, Richard Deacon, Shirazeh Houshiary, Richard Wentworth, and Bill Woodrow to name a few – Allington was working in response to the belief that minimal and conceptual practices were losing their charge.